Destinations Greece The Ionian Islands

 North Corfu · mountain interior

-The abandoned Venetian-era mountain village on Pantokrator's flank in north Corfu — slowly being restored, with two small tavernas (Foros and To Liotrivi) and the eerie atmosphere of a 14th-century settlement that the modern world left alone.
-Drive up; lunch is the point.
+The abandoned Venetian-era mountain village on Pantokrator's flank in north Corfu, slowly being restored, with two small tavernas (Foros and To Liotrivi) and the eerie air of a 14th-century settlement the modern world walked past.
+Drive up for lunch.
 Add the Pantokrator summit for the long-view top of Corfu.

 Free · half-day